List of Hetalia: Axis Powers characters: Romania

-Romania (ルーマニアRūmania) has been described as a friendly, cheerful, and mischievous man who does not get along well with Hungary; their relationship is described like "Cats and Dogs".
+Romania (ルーマニア, Rūmania) has been described as a friendly, cheerful, and mischievous man who does not get along well with Hungary; their relationship is described like "Cats and Dogs".
 He is known to have a strong belief in black magic and to have a love for folklore, such as Ileana Cosânzeana, which brings out his romantic side.
 It is said that his strong points are magic and good luck charms as revealed through character notes.
 Romania believes himself to be one of Rome's grandsons and an Italy brother due to his time of being Roman territory; he reads tarot cards to prove this but they say otherwise.
 He first appeared in the Gakuen Hetalia strip "Carry On, Newspaper Club!", in which he is shown to be in the Magic Club with England.
 He later appeared in Hetalia: The Beautiful World in an animated version of the same strip and in chapter 163 of Hetalia: World☆Stars.
 He is voiced by Takuya Kodama in Japanese and by Chad Cline in English.

 Moldova

-Moldova (モルドバMorudoba) is Romania's younger brother.
+Moldova (モルドバ, Morudoba) is Romania's younger brother.
 He is a small boy with shaggy brown hair.
 He wears a small top hat on the left side of his head and usually can be seen dressed in a shabby, oversized coat that's torn and patched up.
 He first appears in the story "In Just Two Minutes, You Can Grasp The Exterior of the European Economy" on a map describing the economic climate of Europe at the time.
 He is shown with a vague design collapsed on the ground stating that "They say there's a limit even to low incomes".
 Moldova, however, is often under pressure of Russia, who wants him to remain with Russia, while Moldova himself is very unhappy of Russia due to the problem of Transnistria.
 Moldova is very poor and often has to work and pay bills and debts for Russia, Ukraine and Romania.
 He makes his formal debut in the Halloween 2013 event.

 Croatia

-Croatia (クロアチアKuroachia) is a minor character.
+Croatia (クロアチア, Kuroachia) is a minor character.
 He appeared nameless in the story "Turkey and the EU", asking to join.
 He appeared shaggy and lightheaded.
 It was revealed he signed a treaty to become the 28th member of the European Union, and according to Himaruya Hidekaz, he is "the country that makes beautifully ornamented, heart-shaped biscuits and uses them as gifts and even sells them as souvenirs!", which is a common practice in Croatia.